Printable Weather Chart

 Weekly Weather Chart

-In this free printable you will receive a weekly weather report where the kids can chart the type of weather, low and high temperatures and the time for the sunrise and sunset under each day of the week.
+In this free printable weather chart for kids, you will receive a weekly weather report where the kids can chart the different weather conditions, low and high temperatures and the time for the sunrise and sunset under each day of the week.

 Daily Weather Chart

-There is also a daily weather chart included.
-This printable records the date, month and season.
-It also has a place to record that days weather by circling the correct image to coincide with it i.e. sunny, partly sunny, windy etc.
+There is also a daily weather chart printable included.
+It records the date, month and season.
+There is also a place to record that day’s type of weather by circling the correct image of different types of weather to coincide with it i.e. sunny, partly sunny, windy etc.

-It also provides a place for them to draw a picture to forecast tomorrow’s weather, a place to record today’s temperature and graph it on a thermometer.
+It also provides a place for them to draw a picture of tomorrow’s weather forecast, a place to record today’s temperature and graph it on a thermometer.

-There’s also a place to write what today’s weather is perfect for or if the child can’t write they could draw a picture!
+There’s also a spot to write what activity today’s weather is perfect for or if the child can’t write yet, they can draw a picture or use stickers!

 Books About Weather